Skip to main content

 Test Settings

-This menu contains settings for Beep, Speed tolerance, Nightmode, Speed profile file (.spp) and Driver options.
+This menu contains Wait until moving mode, beeps, speed tolerance, nightmode, speed profile file (.spp) and driver options.

 Wait Until Moving

-This setting will start the test once the unit detects that the vehicle has started moving (faster than 0.8 km/h).
-This is only valid if the loaded speed profile file (.spp) begins with an acceleration.
-If you select Automatic Logging on the General Settings screen, the logging will start once movement is detected.
+This setting will start the test once the vehicle has started moving (faster than 0.8 km/h).
+The setting is only valid if the loaded speed profile file (.spp) begins with an acceleration.
+If you have selected Automatic Logging in the General Settings, it will start logging once it detects movement.

 Beeps

-This setting controls the volume of the audible 'lead-in' beeps during accel/decel transitions.
-You can manually adjust the beeps between 5 volume levels, 1 is the quietest and 5 is the loudest.
-You can also turn the beeps off.
+This setting controls the volume of the audible lead-in beeps that are sounded during accel/decel transitions.
+You can manually adjust the beep volume in 5 levels.
+1 is the quietest and 5 is the loudest.
+You can also choose to turn the beeps off.

 Speed Tolerance

-This setting controls the tolerance of the test in relation to the actual speed, compared to the speed profile detailed in the loaded speed profile file (.spp).
-Available range is between 1 to 10 (km/h or mph dependent on the Speed Units set in the General Settings).
+This setting controls the tolerance of the test in relation to the actual speed and the speed profile detailed in the loaded speed profile file (.spp).
+You can choose between 1 and 10 (km/h or mph depending on the Speed Units set in the General Settings).

 Nightmode

-In this mode you can press on the Main Screen to quickly toggle between the default display profile and a profile that suits nighttime operation.
-You can set the nightmode screen and LED brightness profile on the General Settings screen.
+When you select this mode, you can press on the Main Screen to toggle between the default display profile and a profile that suits night-time operation.
+You can set the nightmode screen and LED brightness profile in the General Settings.

 SPP Selected

-This area will list all .spp files saved on the inserted SD card.
-To choose a different profile, select the file name name you want to change to.
+This menu will list all .spp files saved on the inserted SD card.
+Tap on a profile to select it.

-If several .spp files are available, the files could be presented on more than one page.
-You can navigate by using the Forward and Back arrows at the bottom right of the screen or by swiping left or right.
-Forward Arrow.png Backwards arrow.png
+If there is a large number of .spp files available, the list of files could be presented on more than one page.
+You can navigated between these pages with the Forward and Back arrows in the bottom right corner of the screen, or by swiping left or right.

 This area displays the currently selected driver.
-You can change or add a new driver by pressing the New Driver button, which will open the Select Driver menu.
+You can change or add a new driver.
+Press the New Driver button to open the Select Driver menu.

-If several drivers are available, the names could be presented on more than one page.
-You can navigated through these pages by using the Forward and Back arrows at the bottom right of the screen, or by swiping left or right.
+If there is a large number of driver profiles available, the list of names could be presented on more than one page.
+You can navigate through the pages with the Forward and Back arrows in the bottom right corner of the screen, or by swiping left or right.

-To enter a new driver name, press the New Driver button at the top left of the screen.
-This will open the Name menu where you can use the Up and Down arrows to create a three-character alpha-numeric name.
-VBOX Touch Up Arrow.png VBOX Touch Down Arrow.png
+You can add a new driver by tapping on the New Driver button.
+This will open the Name menu where you can use the Up and Down arrows to create a three character alpha-numeric name.
+Tap on the Confirm button in the bottom right corner to save the selected name.

 VBOX Touch Speed Profiler Driver Name.png

-The current driver selected will also be included in the saved '_results.txt' file when a test is completed.
+The currently selected driver will also be included in the saved '_results.txt' file when a test is completed.

 General Settings